BBW-Hamburg/PicoTamachibi/README.md

 # PicoTamachibi
-A Tamagotchi like Toy based on PRI Pico
+A Tamagotchi like toy based on PRI Pico

+- The code is based on a Project from [kevinmcaleer](https://www.youtube.com/@kevinmcaleer28), the [original code can be found on his Github page](https://github.com/kevinmcaleer/picotamachibi